UnumID/Server-SDK-Typescript/README.md

-  "uuid": string, // identifies verifier in Unum ID database "customerUuid": string, // identifies customer in Unum ID database "did": string, // identifiers verifier in Unum ID ecosystem "name": string, // human-readable name for verifier "createdAt": string, // when verifier was registered (ISO 8601 date/time) "updatedAt": string, // when verifier was last updated (ISO 8601 date/time) "keys": {
+  "uuid": string, // identifies verifier in Unum ID database "customerUuid": string, // identifies customer in Unum ID database "did": string, // identifiers verifier in Unum ID ecosystem "name": string, // human-readable name for verifier.
+Displayed to users in mobile apps when you make requests.
+Comes from the name of the ApiKey used to register the Verifier.
+  "createdAt": string, // when verifier was registered (ISO 8601 date/time) "updatedAt": string, // when verifier was last updated (ISO 8601 date/time) "keys": {